Robert W. Campbell Award: Review process

 All applications for the Campbell Award are evaluated by a panel of reviewers consisting of experts representing management, labor, academic, and government perspectives, nominated and approved by the Award's Global Partners.

-Reviewers are guided in their evaluation by a set of rigorous criteria.
-Based on these evaluations, Award finalists are selected.
+Based on reviewer evaluations, award finalists are selected.
 On-site assessments at finalists' headquarters and operations sites are then conducted by a team of assessors, and after further evaluation, winner(s) are named.
 Objective and confidential feedback is provided to each applicant.

-Award presentation and continuing activity

 Winners of the Robert W. Campbell Award are announced at the annual National Safety Council Congress & Expo.
 Winning submittals are showcased by Award Global Partners at EHS, business, and leadership conferences and events around the world.

+Campbell Award Business Case Studies

 Winning companies work with Campbell Award administrators and business schools to develop university-level case studies based on their submittals.
 These case studies have been utilized in business and engineering schools worldwide.

-Campbell Award Business Case Studies

 Currently, two Robert W. Campbell Award Business Case Studies have been produced and five are in development.
 The two finished Case Studies are: